16-Bit-Dog/olcPixelGameEngine-DX11/README.md

  * Prototyping and experimentation
  * Education

-olcPixelGameEngine is easily extended! for example:
+This fork supports original PGE extensions for:
  * 2D Affine transforms
  * 3D Software renderer
  * Controller input
  * Sound
  * Hardware interfaces

-olcPixelGameEngine is easy to port!
+DX11olcPixelGameEngine is easy to port!
 Runs on:
  * Windows (all)
  * Linux / Raspberry Pi / ChromeOS
- * MacOS (coming soon to official, but already available in "Contributors")
- * PSP & Switch (Not supported by OneLoneCoder)

 olcPixelGameEngine has been reimplemented in other languages!
  * C#